rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ## Let's get started

-At this point your setup should be completed and we're going to start coding in Python 3.
+At this point your setup should be completed and we're going to start working in the Python shell via IDLE.

-The next set of examples we're go into to run in Python's shell.
+IDLE is python's integrated development environment that comes standard with Python distributions.

 --